Meet the Cafe Writers

 Cathy Hemsley

-Cathy Hemsley has been writing short stories and full-length novels for over ten years: inspired by her family history and by her daughter’s ideas for a fantasy novel.
-Two of her stories have been published in The People’s Friend and she has a book of short stories, Parable Lives, published on Amazon.
-She is preparing a novel for publication as well as working on a fantasy trilogy.
-Currently she works as a senior software engineer for GE Power.
-In addition, she is a member of a local Anglican church and regularly volunteers for a Rugby charity for homeless people.
+Cathy Hemsley has been writing short stories and full-length novels for over twelve years: inspired by her family history and by her child’s idea for a fantasy novel.
+Two of her stories have been published in The People’s Friend and she has completed a fantasy duology, The Gifts and The City, as well as a book of short stories, Parable Lives, all available on Amazon.
+She is now retired from paid work, working on another two novels, supporting a local church, growing organic vegetables, and is also helping local people as the Rugby advocate for the Acts435 charity.

 Here is a link to Cathy’s author page on Amazon.